 Vertebral, or spinal, fractures are the most common fractures caused by osteoporosis.

-Spinal fractures increase the risk not only of having another spinal fracture, but also of having other low-impact fractures.
+Spinal fractures increase the risk of not only having another spinal fracture, but also of having other low-impact fractures.
 Sometimes, spinal fractures don’t have obvious symptoms and may be mistaken for something like back pain.
 They may also cause height loss, which can later cause kyphosis, or hunching of the back.
-Some people may attribute these things to aging, but the reality is that they can be caused by osteoporosis.Learn about options that may treat osteoporosis and reduce fracture risk
+Some people may attribute these things to aging, but the reality is that they can be caused by osteoporosis.

 Hip fractures cause 1 out of 5 patients to need care in a nursing home.

 Hip fractures are the most serious type of fracture caused by osteoporosis.
-Half of all people who have a hip fracture are unable to function as they did before the fracture.
+Half of all people who have had a hip fracture are unable to function as they did before the fracture.
 Eighty percent of all hip fractures happen in postmenopausal women, which is another reason to make sure you’re doing all you can for your bones.Learn about options that may treat osteoporosis and reduce fracture risk

-If you’re over 50 and you have osteoporosis, it’s important to report every fracture to the doctor that diagnosed or is treating your osteoporosis.
+If you’re over 50 and you have osteoporosis, it’s important to report every fracture to the doctor who diagnosed or is treating your osteoporosis.
 Even if you’ve already had a fracture, there are treatments to help reduce the risk of having another.